FGMEMBERS/UH-1/Models/Liveries/Readme.txt

 NAVY

+Finland

+IDF

-These liveries were made by : Todd MAROIS 2009
+These liveries were made by : Todd MAROIS 2009/2010

 Thanks to him.